 For 2021, Cinco de Mayo falls on Wednesday, May 5.
 If you love Mexican-themed food and drinks, this is your day!
 It’s pretty easy to find Mexican restaurants offering special Cinco de Mayo deals and freebies on 5/5.
 Some stores and shopping malls get into the spirit with Cinco de Mayo sales of their own.
 Discounted, free, or 2-for-1 tacos, enchiladas, burritos, nachos, and special lunch or dinner menus are all common at eateries on May 5.
 Because Cinco de Mayo falls on a Wednesday this year, there’s a good chance these promotions will be valid during the weekend preceding or following the holiday.
 Watch for signs and banners at the restaurants, advertising upcoming promotions for May 5th.
 Check the websites and Facebook pages of your favorite restaurants.

-Cinco de Mayo dining and shopping hours are usually the same as they would be on any other Sunday.
+Cinco de Mayo dining and shopping hours are usually the same as they would be on any other Wednesday.
 Because Cinco de Mayo is not a federal holiday, nearly all stores and restaurants should be open with normal hours of operation.
 Just as St. Patrick’s Day is a fun “party” holiday when everyone’s a wee bit Irish, Cinco de Mayo is the same, but with a Mexican theme.
 If you can’t find specific information on their Facebook page or website, be sure to call your favorite stores and restaurants to ask about specific Cinco de Mayo sales and deals they may be offering on 5/5.

 Don’t miss the party!
 Cinco de Mayo only comes once per year.
-For 2019, it happens on Sunday, May 5.
+For 2021, it happens on Wednesday, May 5.